igorbrigadir/awesome-twitter-algo/README.md

 + Earlybird - Twitter's Lucene based real-time search index.
 [Notes](https://stephenholiday.com/notes/earlybird/) and a [blog post here](https://blog.twitter.com/engineering/en_us/a/2011/the-engineering-behind-twitter-s-new-search-experience).
 + "Unregretted user minutes" - the metric Twitter publicly states is the thing they are optimizing for.
 It is unknown how exactly they measure this.

+## Bias and Manipulation

+A WIP section for cases of potential bias, manipulation, favouritism, hacks, etc.

 ## Changes

 + 2 hours after it was released, [Twitter removed](https://github.com/twitter/the-algorithm/commit/ec83d01dcaebf369444d75ed04b3625a0a645eb9) feature flags that specifically higlighted Elon's account